 The results were predictable.
 Students would leave their exams devastated that they couldn’t remember everything they supposedly “revised”.
 I vowed never to allow this to happen again and began my search for “the answer”.

 Reading (and most importantly implementing) this post will help you teach more effectively and will help your students learn more.
 It’s a bold claim, I know.
 But trust me on this one, the evidence for using meta-cognition strategies is overwhelming.

 “Meta-cognition” is best understood as learning how to learn.
 It’s a self-reflective strategy that allows students to understand how to learn more effectively and efficiently.
 Once mastered, students can memorise facts, understand concepts better and make connections between pieces of information with greater ease.

 Why is meta-cognition so important?

 The Education Endowment Foundation (formerly known as the Sutton Trust) published research in 2012, highlighting a number of strategies that could be employed by schools, to raise the performance of their students.
 Meta-cognition strategies came out as second only to Feedback as the most impactful strategy.
 Not only that, but it cost virtually nothing to implement, unlike other (less effective) strategies.
 More recently, the EEF published guidance on meta-cognition which gives further advice to teachers on how to implement it in their day-to-day practice.
 You can read the April 2018 update here.

 The Learning Scientists, a group of cognitive-psychologists studying the effects of meta-cognition on learning, have also published a variety of strategies, some of which my students have trialled with great success (read on to find out my favourite one).
 Their work has been picked up by a wide audience of teachers on Twitter, on both sides of the Atlantic.
-On their blog, they have written extensively on both the benefits of using meta-cognition strategies and on which strategies have proven to be the most effective.
+Have a read about the benefits of using meta-cognition strategies which strategies are the most effective!
 You can follow them on Twitter at @acethattest.

 Which meta-cognition strategies should I use?